bdornauer/codeKnackerPage/README.md

  - Apache Maven
  - XHTML, Javascript and CSS

-!!!!
-Just execute  "mvn spring-boot:run" to start the KryptoKnack on your server !!!
+Just execute  "mvn spring-boot:run" to start the KryptoKnack on your server.
 (Maven and Java JDK8 is necessary).